AirForceGrads/AirForceGrads.github.io/README.md

   📂 2.
 Resource Library: An extensive library of resources, from job postings to alumni success stories.

   🤝 3.
 Connect and Network: Build valuable connections with other graduates and employers.

+Therefore, we are committing ourselves to develop what others have not and will not.
+We're not in it for money.
+We're here to build actually useful features for people who need and want assistance with tough, real-life decisions.

 ## 🙏 Acknowledgements